demirantay/notebook/compsci/programming/c/__intro__.md

 ### User Input

 - You can get input from the user with `scanf(%*)`.
-You need to specify what data type you want to get and you will assign them to the variable with the `&*` sign (this is about pointers not covered yet just go along with it):
+You need to specify what data type you want to get and you will assign them to the variable with the `&*` sign (this is about pointers not covered yet just go along with it) (you can use `fgets(input)` too but I have never tried it):
   ```c
   int foo;